gmahur7/telegram-clone/README.md

 ## 📝 Overview

 The Telegram Clone project aims to replicate the essential features of the popular messaging app, Telegram.
-The application allows users to send and receive messages, view message history, and manage contacts, providing a seamless and user-friendly chat experience.
+The application allows users to view message history, and manage contacts, providing a seamless and user-friendly chat experience.

 ---

 ## ✨ Features

-- **Real-time Messaging:** Send and receive messages instantly.
 - **Contact Management:** Easily manage and search your contacts.
 - **Message History:** View chat history with timestamps.
 - **Responsive Design:** Works across various devices and screen sizes.